shuhaib-kv/E-commerce-GPU-store/README.md

 # E-commerce-GPU-store

 GPU Ecom is a  backend web application project which provides all the important parts of E-Commerce and included many feautures that potentialy improved the whole project .
-This project  is entirely dockerized and deployedinto a AWS EC2 Server.
+This project  is entirely dockerized and deployed into a AWS EC2 Server.

 ## Authors